 Adopt the One-in, One-out rule.

 This means that for every new item of stuff that you acquire, you need you relieve yourself of some other item of stuff.
-It doesn’t necessarily have to be a like item item (get new ladder=get rid of older one), though that’s probably the most common.
+It doesn’t necessarily have to be a like item (if you get a new ladder you don’t necessarily have to get rid of older ladder), though that’s probably the most common.
 There just needs to be a 1-to-1 trade.

 So go ahead and give the One-in, One-out rule a try today.